MCGhetu/Enzyme-Kinetics---Activation-Model/README.md

-Project Description: Enzymatic Activity Analysis and Plotting Tool
+# Enzyme Kinetics - Activation Model

 The Enzymatic Activity Analysis and Plotting Tool is a Python script designed to facilitate the analysis of enzymatic activity data obtained from experimental assays.
 Leveraging the power of libraries such as pandas, numpy, and matplotlib, this tool enables researchers to efficiently process and visualize their data, gaining valuable insights into enzyme kinetics.

-Key Features:
+# Key Features:

 Data Import: The tool seamlessly imports experimental data from Excel files, providing flexibility in data storage and organization.